Lord Ashcroft is a Tory peer, international businessman, philanthropist and author

 In 2009, I was appointed as Vice-Patron of the Intelligence Corps Museum in Bedfordshire and, in 2010, I became a Trustee of the Imperial War Museum Foundation.
 Furthermore, in 2012, I became a Trustee of the Imperial War Museum itself.

-I have written seven books.
+I have written eight books.
 Dirty politics Dirty times, first published in 2005 and updated in 2009, is a biographical account of my successful battles against The Times newspaper and New Labour, and their ultimately unsuccessful attempts to discredit me and destabilise the Conservative Party.
-My four books on gallantry – Victoria Cross Heroes, Special Forces Heroes, George Cross Heroes and Heroes of the Skies – tell of my lifelong interest in valour and reveal the extraordinary stories behind the gallantry medals in my collection.
+My five books on gallantry – Victoria Cross Heroes, Special Forces Heroes, George Cross Heroes, Heroes of the Skies and Special Ops Heroes – tell of my lifelong interest in valour and reveal the extraordinary stories behind the gallantry medals in my collection.
 I was invited to talk about my passion for bravery and my books at the Cheltenham Literature Festival in 2008, 2009, 2010 and 2012.
 Smell The Coffee is my study of public opinion in the run-up to the 2005 general election, in which I called for the Conservative Party to change in order to return to government.
 Minority Verdict gives my critical analysis of the Conservative Party’s 2010 election campaign.